 - 4.12.1 In the case of an emergency situation, the school will work closely with emergency services to do everything practicably possible to reduce the health and safety risk to those in the school.
 In some cases, such as extreme weather, major power failure, or flooding, emergency situations cannot be avoided.
 In these circumstances the school will carry out its emergency procedures which include: - Raise the alarm, - Evacuate, - Identify a place of safety, - Nominate competent, responsible people to take control, - Have appropriate equipment / first aid supplies available, - Communicate and regularly update key individuals. - 4.12.2 There are a number of mechanisms in place to ensure that parents, staff, and pupils can be made aware of an emergency situation and remain informed.
 The school advises that in addition to the provision outlined below, parents and their children have their own individual arrangement planned for communicating in the case of an emergency.
-We ask that parents follow these emergency communication guidelines and do not call the school during a school emergency, but wait to be contacted, as it is important that school telephone lines are kept free for use by the school itself.

-4.12.3 It is important that parents inform the school immediately of any changes in phone number or address as it is vital that these are accurate in the school records in case of an emergency.

-(a) How the school communicates with pupils during an emergency
+We ask that parents follow these emergency communication guidelines and do not call the school during a school emergency, but wait to be contacted, as it is important that school telephone lines are kept free for use by the school itself. - 4.12.3 After the initial emergency, the school should refer to the BPET Business Continuity Plan for considerations for any adjustments required to maintain as much of the operation of the school as is practically possible. - 4.12.4 It is important that parents inform the school immediately of any changes in phone number or address as it is vital that these are accurate in the school records in case of an emergency. - (a) How the school communicates with pupils during an emergency